STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2019/Seminar3/sm03_data_and_dplyr.md

 ![p-value distribution](pvalue_dist.png)

-*Note that if you acquired transcript lengths, you should NOT be using that data frame for this task.
-Can you see why?*

 *Also, extract a data frame of all genes with p-values lower than 0.05.
 Finally, extract the name of the gene with the lowest p-value.*

-*Modify the above code to also identify the length of each gene captured in the dataset we have been working with in the above exercises.
+*Modify the code in part 2 to also identify the length of each gene captured in the dataset we have been working with in the above exercises.
 This can be done by adding "transcript\_length" as attribute in getBM function.
 You should end up with an extra column for "transcript length".
 We will use this number later.*